Asymptotics of randomly weighted sums without moment conditions of random weights: Introduction

-When $g_L(n)=g_U(n)=1$ for all $n\ge1$ in (\ref{equation103}) and (\ref{equation104}), the r.v.s $\xi_i, i\ge1$ are called negatively upper orthant dependent (NUOD) and negatively lower orthant dependent (NLOD), respectively, and say that the r.v.s $\xi_i, i\ge1$ are negatively orthant dependent (NOD) if $\xi_i, i\ge1$ are both NUOD and NLOD, see, e.g. Ebrahimi and Ghosh \cite{EG1981}.
-Furthermore, the corresponding examples of Wang et al. \cite{WWG2013} and Liu et al. \cite{LGW2012} illustrate the relationship among the UTAI, WUOD, and other structures.
-For example, see the following proposition which comes from Example 3.1 of Liu et al. \cite{LGW2012}.
+Especially, when $g_L(i)=g_U(i)=1$ for all $1\le i\le n$ in (\ref{equation103}) and (\ref{equation104}), the r.v.s $\xi_i,\ 1\le i\le n,$ are called negatively upper orthant dependent (NUOD) and negatively lower orthant dependent (NLOD), respectively.
+If both hold, then they are said to be negatively orthant dependent (NOD); see, e.g., Ebrahimi and Ghosh \cite{EG1981}.
+Furthermore, the corresponding examples in Section 3 of Wang et al. \cite{WWG2013} and Example 3.1 of Liu et al. \cite{LGW2012} illustrate the relationship among these structures.